GalvanizeOpenSource/stats-shortcourse/docs/_sources/statistical-inference.rst.txt

    Does anyone know what a **p-value** is?

    * Hint: it is *not* the probability that the null hypothesis is false.
+(Why?)
-   * Hint: it is *not* the probability that the test wrongly rejected the null.
+   * Hint: it is *not* the probability that the test wrongly rejected the null hypothesis.
+(Why?)

 Maximum Likelihood Estimation (MLE)